 Which dress Jennifer Lopez were wearing when Ben Affleck proposed?

 As we all know, a diamond (and hopefully, love too) is forever, so engagement rings are a worthwhile investment.
-Ben Affleck, for example, has just bought a water green diamond engagement ring for his now-again-fiancée, Jennifer Lopez.
-The 10-carat emerald-cut fancy coloured diamond is so rare that experts have estimated its value to be 5 to 10 million dollars.
-By the way, do you remember what Jennifer Lopez were wearing when she posted on Instagram her engagement ring?
-There you are,nobody remembers, so buying diamonds is a better investment.
+Ben Affleck, for example, has just bought a water-green diamond engagement ring for his now-again-fiancée, Jennifer Lopez.
+The 10-carat emerald-cut fancy-coloured diamond is so rare that experts have estimated its value to be 5 to 10 million dollars.
+By the way, do you remember what Jennifer Lopez was wearing when she posted on Instagram her engagement ring?
+There you are, nobody remembers, so buying diamonds is a better investment.